 “Strategy is about choosing which battles to fight; tactics are about winning those fights”. – David Ogilvy

-You don’t always have time to develop a full strategy so hiring a consultant may be helpful.
+You don’t always have time to develop a full strategy so hiring a local marketing consultant may be helpful.
 But keep in mind, that when it comes to building a successful online presence, there isn’t necessarily one right way.

 You want to keep your business true to you and your purpose while strategizing your reach and growth.